zowe/zowe-cli-sample-plugin/README.md

 # Zowe CLI Sample Plug-in

-This repository contains a sample Zowe CLI plug-in that adheres to the contribution guidelines for the project.
-Use this project and the associated tutorials as a starting point for creating Zowe CLI plug-ins.
+This repository contains a sample Zowe CLI Plug-in that adheres to the contribution guidelines for the project.
+Use this project and the associated tutorials as a starting point for creating Zowe CLI Plug-ins.

 - [Zowe CLI Sample Plug-in](#zowe-cli-sample-plug-in)
   - [Plug-in Sample Overview](#plug-in-sample-overview)